- If you want to know how to boost WiFi signal strength and speed there are quite a few methods you can try.

 The technology has matured enough at this point that most problems have been ironed out and the prices have come down to earth.
 You’ll have no problem finding a good inexpensive mesh router.

 If you like your current router, another idea would be to add a few WiFi range extenders in the far corners of your home.
 A mesh system is not always needed.
+If you have an older functioning router, you can always turn it into an access point.

 Replace NIC/Router Antennas with a High-Gain Antenna